 I love to share advice and tips gleaned from my own experiences.

-You still need to approach it the same way: study the background of the organisation, look up the LinkedIn profile of current employees and basically prepare some answers for your interview questions.
+You still need to prepare for the interview in the same manner you would with a regular interview.
+So take time to study the background of the organization, look up the LinkedIn profile of current employees and basically prepare some answers for your interview questions.
 But once you have done that, then you are pretty much ready for the interview.

 What Is a Competency-Based Interview?